39 Powerful Techniques to “Beat The Fish” at Poker Games

-Josh’s notes in 2016: The following Beat The Fish strategy guide was actually the first piece I ever did for this site in the summer of 2005.
+Josh’s updates notes: The following Beat The Fish strategy guide was actually the first piece I ever did for this site in the summer of 2005.
 I’ve fixed it up graphically and structurally (seriously, I was using Frontpage 2003 until recently), but 95% of the text remains the same as it did when I put it out in those halcyon online poker heydays.

 It not only remains special to me for sentimentality, but the advice I doled out after a couple years of online poker under my belt is still going to be relevant today.
 I feel like I’m a better writer today that I was more than a decade ago, but the strategy is still solid.